cmu-db/benchbase/docker/benchbase/README.md

 # Benchbase Containers

-This directory provides scripts for producing two different containers.
+This directory provides scripts for producing and running two different containers.

+## Building Containers

 1. `benchbase-dev` which can be used for *building* and *developing* `benchbase`.